Kheneh/OSI_MODEL/README.md

 # OSI_MODEL
-A comprehensive explanation of hte OSI model
+A comprehensive explanation of the OSI model, with comparison to the TCP/IP model